Ang3licaValdo/KGproject/README.md

    - Official website
    - Gender
    - Place of study
-- Information about the organizations and publishers acknowledged such as:
+- Information about the organizations and publishers acknowledged, such as:
    - The location
    - Official website
    - ROR URI
 - The probability of belonging to each topic.

+## Requirements

+- Docker
+- Docker compose

-## How to get the .ttl file
+## How to execute it
-Our enriched knowlegded is in a turtle file (.ttl), to get it, you can download this repository and change directories until you are inside the 'compose' directory:
+Our enriched knowledge graph is in a turtle file (.ttl), to get it and to be able to query it, you can download this repository and change directories until you are inside the 'compose' directory:

 ```
 cd ./development/docker/compose